jitsucom/jitsu/design-docs/pipeline.md

 * Apply mutliplexing, put each multiplexed event to destination queue.
 Queue items are persisted in `events/queue`.
 * Separate thread processes each queue.
 For each event:
-  * Run table_name_template expression.
-If result is not null or empty construct empty BatchHeader
+  * Run `table_name_template expression`.
+If result is not null or empty construct empty BatchHeader.
+If evaluation failed, event is written to `events/failed`
   * Apply LookupEnrichment step to event
   * Apply MappingStep (get TypedRecord)
   * Merge TypedRecord into BatchHeader (add field types)